JoshuahBoardman/flash-card-app/README.md

 I knew my girlfriend used flashcard apps to help her study different topics, so I thought it could be enjoyable and possibly beneficial to try my hand at making a flashcard app.

 ## What I Learned
-I learned how to handle different routes with React-Router and learned how to leverage a component library with React-Bootstrap.
+I learned how to distribute state throughout an application with Context and create custom hooks.